mdn/content/files/en-us/web/http/messages/index.md

 ### Response headers

 Response headers are the metadata sent with a response.
-In HTTP/1.x, they are a **case-insensitive** string followed by a colon (`:`) and a value whose format depends upon which header is used.
+In HTTP/1.x, each header is a **case-insensitive** string followed by a colon (`:`) and a value whose format depends upon which header is used.

 ![Example of headers in an HTTP response](https://mdn.github.io/shared-assets/images/diagrams/http/messages/response-headers.svg)